mralaminahamed/PGDIT-102-Computer-Programming-Environment/README.md

 The Python Class Task is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) License.

 ## Credits
-The Python Class Task is developed and maintained by [Al Amin Ahamed](https://github.com/mralamainahamed)(Al Amin Ahamed).
+The Python Class Task is developed and maintained by [Al Amin Ahamed](https://github.com/mralamainahamed).